-With more than 250,000 college students enrolling in Atlanta colleges each year, it’s no wonder the city is home to some of the highest-ranking universities in America, boasting a place in Forbes’ Top 10 Cities for Young Graduates in 2016.
+With more than 250,000 students enrolling in Atlanta colleges each year, it’s no wonder the city is home to some of the highest-ranking universities in America — earning a spot on Forbes’ 2017 "Best Cities for Young Professionals" list.

-Atlanta also offers a wealth of internships and networking opportunities found nowhere else, including major companies such as Coca-Cola, Adult Swim and Cartoon Network, CNN, and General Electric.
+Atlanta also offers a wealth of unparalleled internships and networking opportunities, including opportunities at Fortune 500s and major companies like Coca-Cola, Adult Swim and Cartoon Network, CNN and General Electric.

-There are nearly 1,800 distinct degree paths offered in the city at colleges both big and small, lined by urban streets or sprawling green quads.
-Whether you prefer the studious environment of Georgia Tech, the historically prestigious Morehouse and Spelman campuses, or empowering women’s colleges such as Agnes Scott College or Brenau University, the ideal college experience is waiting for you here.
+Atlanta offers 1,800 distinct degree paths at colleges both big and small, lined by urban streets or sprawling green quads.
+Whether you prefer the studious environment of Georgia Tech, the historic prestige of Morehouse and Spelman, or empowering women’s colleges like Agnes Scott College and Brenau University, the ideal college experience is waiting for you in Atlanta.

 Earning your degree is just the beginning.
-Atlanta is number seven in the nation for most degrees earned, and the average income for graduates 25 and older is $50,000.
-When you add in the low cost of living, high quality of life, and the 150,000 businesses that call this city home, it’s easy to see how choosing Atlanta can jumpstart your career.
+Atlanta ranks seventh in the nation for most degrees earned, and the average income for graduates 25 and older is $50,000.
+When you add in the low cost of living, high quality of life and more than 150,000 businesses that call this city home, it’s easy to see how choosing Atlanta can jumpstart your career.

 Tell us what you think using #ChooseATL on Twitter and Instagram.